Keyrose557/Webhacking/README.md

 <img src="backdoor.gif">

 - [ ] Steps to recreate:
-- Scan the Target for a weakness.
+<br /> - Scan the Target for a weakness.
-- Bring out the right tool for the job.
+<br /> - Bring out the right tool for the job.
 Use Metasploit Framework (msf) to attempt an exploit.
-- Take aim and shoot.
+<br /> - Take aim and shoot.
 Are we in?
 Cool, leave a way to Maintain Access.
 Inject a reverse shell so our target does all the work.
-- Now, we wait and listen.
+<br /> - Now, we wait and listen.
-- You are now an agent of chaos
+<br /> - You are now an agent of chaos

 ### 3. (Required) Vulnerability Name or ID